-Jennifer D. Munro’s essays and stories have been published in over sixty anthologies and literary journals, including Salon; Brain, Child; Best American Erotica; Zyzzyva; Literary Mama; and The Bigger the Better the Tighter the Sweater: 21 Funny Women on Beauty and Body Image.
+Jennifer D. Munro’s essays and stories have been published in seventy anthologies and literary journals, including Salon; Brain, Child; Best American Erotica; Zyzzyva; Literary Mama; and Seal press anthologies like The Bigger the Better the Tighter the Sweater: 21 Funny Women on Beauty and Body Image.
 Whether fiction or nonfiction, J.D. offers a candid, often humorous exploration of sex and the sexes, with a quirky take on women’s issues such as body image, infertility, gender roles, and marriage.

 FICTION: J.D.’s offbeat, literary fiction about sex is collected in The Erotica Writer’s Husband & Other Stories.
 Her collection of darkly fantastic fiction, The Strangler Fig: Stories, reimagines classics such as Dorian Gray, Helen of Troy, and The Yellow Wallpaper.